cvitter/YCSB-Riak-Binding/README.md

 <blockquote>
 Upload the Solr search schema used to support YCSB's scan operation to one of the nodes in your cluster. (<b>Note</b>: update the URL and file path to match your environment.)
 </blockquote>

 ```
 curl -XPUT "http://localhost:8098/search/schema/ycsb" \
   -H'content-type:application/xml' \
   --data-binary @/Users/user/git/YCSB-Riak-Binding/riak/yz_schema/yscb-schema.xml
 ```

-Create the "ycsb" search index that uses the schema that we just uploaded to Riak.
+<blockquote>Create the "ycsb" search index that uses the schema that we just uploaded to Riak.</blockquote>

 ```
 curl -i -XPUT http://localhost:8098/search/index/ycsb \
   -H 'content-type: application/json' \